ktelep/Zabbix-DellEMC-PowerMax/readme.md

 1. Place the zabbix_powermax.py python script in your external scripts directory.
 2. Update the zabbix_powermax.py script with the IP address and Port for the zabbix trapper on your server or agent.
 3. Update the zabbix_powermax.py script log file location if you prefer a location besides the default, be sure this location is writable by the zabbix user.
-2. Configure a PyU4V.conf file for you Unisphere for PowerMax installation as documented in the PyU4V documentation.
-Store this file in a location accessible to the zabbix user.
+2. Configure a PyU4V.conf file for you Unisphere for PowerMax installation as documented in the PyU4V documentation. (https://pyu4v.readthedocs.io/en/latest/configuration.html)   Store this file in a location that is accessible and readable by the zabbix user.
 5. Test the zabbix_powermax.py script as the zabbix user from the command line with the following command:
 ```sh
 zabbix_powermax.py --discovery --configpath <path to PyU4V.conf file> --array <array serial>